-White dental fillings (or composite resins) are the current modern filling material of choice used at St. Lawrence Dentistry and at most clinics in North America.
+White dental fillings (or composite resins) are the current modern filling material of choice used at St. Lawrence Dentistry and most clinics in North America.

-St. Lawrence Dentistry only uses the composites from GC Corporation which are considered the leaders in white filling/composite technology.
-This premium brand composite has many advantages for the patient compared to other brands.
-One of the main GC products is G-ænial Sculpt.
-This is a resin that is easy to shape, sculpt and polish.
-G-ænial Sculpt provides a strong, wear-resistant and radiopaque finished restoration with beautiful esthetics.
-A self-shining effect enables simple, rough finishing with a bur to bring the restoration to a beautiful luster that will continue to increase in polish over time with excellent “chameleon” shade match to enamel.
-This feature helps to provide an exceptional clinical outcome for a wide variety of clinical procedures.
+St. Lawrence Dentistry only uses the composites from GC Corporation, which are considered the leaders in white filling/composite technology.
+This premium brand composite has many advantages for the patient.
+One of the main GC products is ‘G-ænial injectable’.
+It is easy for Dr. Hawryluk to shape, sculpt, and polish this fabulous material onto your tooth.
+G-ænial injectable provides a robust, wear-resistant, and radiopaque finished tooth restoration with beautiful esthetics.
+A self-shining effect enables simple finishing with a bur to bring the tooth restoration to a brilliant luster that will continue to increase in polish over time with excellent “chameleon” shade match to the enamel.
+This feature helps St. Lawrence Dentistry provide an exceptional clinical outcome for a wide variety of clinical procedures.

-Dental cavities, as their name implies, are essentially holes in your teeth caused by decay.
-You can sometimes spot a cavity, as the area surrounding the hole generally looks dark brown or gray.
-The main culprits to blame for your cavity are certain types of bacteria in your mouth.
-These bacteria are contained in plaque and they interact with the carbohydrates and sugars in your food creating an acidic environment that dissolves the protective enamel on the outer layer of your tooth.
-Once the acid succeeds in eroding the enamel, your tooth is exposed, leaving just the softer dentin layer, which will ultimately cause the formation of a cavity.
-At this point the decay process rapidly speeds up and spreads deeper into the tooth.
-In addition to potential pain and discomfort and possible tooth loss, if you wait to have your cavity filled it may end up requiring a more difficult process, such as a root canal, to save your tooth.
+Dental cavities, as their name implies, are holes in your teeth caused by decay.
+You can sometimes spot a dental cavity by looking for a dark brown or gray hue.
+The main culprits to blame for dental cavities are certain types of bacteria in your mouth.
+The bacteria are in plaque, and they interact with the carbohydrates and sugars in your food, creating an acidic environment that dissolves the protective enamel on the outer layer of your tooth.
+Once the acid succeeds in eroding the tooth enamel, your tooth is exposed, leaving just the softer dentin layer, which will ultimately cause the formation of a cavity.
+At this point, the decay process rapidly speeds up and spreads further into the tooth.
+In addition to potential pain and discomfort and possible tooth loss, if you wait to have your cavity filled, it may end up requiring extensive treatment, such as a root canal and crown.
 The bottom line is you should get your cavity filled as soon as you can.
-After the decay in your tooth has been cleaned a bonding solution is applied.
-Finally, the composite filling material is applied.
-Composite is hardened by shining a high intensity blue light.
-It only takes a few seconds for the materials to harden.
-Once the tooth is filled and the composite has hardened, the filling is checked to insure the proper shape and look.
-At this point any necessary adjustments are made and then your filling is complete.
+After cleaning the decay, a bonding solution gets gently applied.
+Dental composite is pressed into place, filling the void.
+Composite is hardened by shining a high-intensity blue light.
+It only takes a few seconds for the materials to set.
+Dr. Hawryluk will verify the proper shape and look has been achieved.
+Now your new composite filling is complete!

 Below is an example of before and photos of decayed teeth treated with white fillings:

-To learn more about dental decay please visit us here:
+To learn more about dental decay, please visit us here:

-To see more examples of repair of chipped teeth please visit us here:
+To see more examples of repair of chipped teeth, please visit us here:

-One reason why white fillings have become the most popular filling materials because they can match your existing tooth color.
-This is especially important when white filling material is used for dental bonding of front teeth in the esthetic zone.
-Dental bonding differs from a ‘filling’ in that no tooth is drilled first in a bonding, the filling material is just added.
+A significant advantage of white filling material is its ability to match your existing tooth shade.
+A perfect match is especially critical when repairing teeth in the esthetic zone.
+Dental bonding differs from a ‘filling’ in that no tooth is drilled first in bonding.
 Below is an example of esthetic dental bonding at St. Lawrence Dentistry.

-To learn more about esthetic dental bonding please visit us here:
+To learn more about esthetic dental bonding; please visit us here:

-To learn more about dental erosion treatment please visit us here:
+To learn more about dental erosion treatment, please visit us here:

-If you would like to learn more about this process please visit us here:
+If you would like to learn more about this process, please visit us here: